BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 time
 iv. games with bonus rounds where different rules apply, so long as these rounds are properly described to the customer
-v. unspecified changes to rules, paytables or other parameters that change the way in which a game, lottery or event works are not permitted, for example, rules that state ‘game rules may be changed at any time’ would not be acceptable
+v. unspecified changes to rules, pay tables or other parameters that change the way in which a game, lottery or event works are not permitted, for example, rules that state ‘game rules may be changed at any time’ would not be acceptable

 > **Implementation**
-A. There are no changes to the paytables of the game, except in the following cases:
+A. There are no changes to the pay tables of the game, except in the following cases:
 i) The prize pool increases as new entries are joined into the pool ii) The estimated prize pool is not met before a tournament is started and the available prize pool is shown instead (In this case the game rules will clearly describe the process)
 B) Where progressive jackpot increases
-C) The odds and rules of a game cannot be changed in the system once the game is made public and players have joined the game - it is technicaly not possible
+C) The odds and rules of a game cannot be changed in the system once the game is made public and players have joined the game - it is technically not possible
-i) In order to change the rules of the game, our system requires that the game be stopped, all entries refunded and the game restarted which forces players to view the new rules (If any) and join the game if they so wish
+i) In order to change the rules of the game, our system requires that the game be stopped, all entries refunded, and the game restarted which forces players to view the new rules (If any) and join the game if they so wish